 To the extent you can or need to, do research online.
 When you have a choice, try to buy from vendors who put some thought into their packaging material (some do a great job of keeping it simple and recyclable).

 If you’re traveling a long distance to get to the store, let the delivery truck do the driving.
 If instead, you’re ordering from the local shop ten city blocks away from your loft, put on your walking shoes or grab your bike.
 It’s self-serving for your health anyway.

 When you do make the trip yourself, bring your own bags.
 It’s so easy, and (in my opinion) those bags are much easier to fill and to carry than the flimsy plastic alternatives.

-As we approach Black Friday and Cyber Monday (and the holiday shopping season in general), I encourage you to more thoughtfully consider what you buy and how you buy it.
+As you’re shopping, I encourage you to more thoughtfully consider what you buy and how you buy it.
 You may decide to stick with your original plan, but at least you made a conscious decision and briefly weighed your options.
-I’d be willing to bet a few intentional minutes spent considering viable alternatives might result in a lot of different choices about our collective shopping habits that could really make for a greener holiday season.
+I’d be willing to bet a few intentional minutes spent considering viable alternatives might result in a lot of different choices about our collective shopping habits that could really make for greener consumption.